temporalio/documentation/docs/php/how-to-handle-a-query-in-a-workflow-in-php.md

 }
 ```

-You can also issue a query from code using the `QueryWorkflow()` API on a Temporal client object.
+You can also issue a Query from code using the `QueryWorkflow()` API on a Temporal Client object.

-Use `WorkflowStub` to Query Workflow instances from your Client code (can be applied to running Workflows as well):
+Use `WorkflowStub` to Query Workflow instances from your Client code (can be applied to both running and closed Workflows):

 ```php
 $workflow = $workflowClient->newWorkflowStub(